activity-detection/application/README.md

 *(--build flag can be added for image rebuilding purposes)*
 *(db container must be up for backend to start without errors!)*
 ## Backend endpoints
+#### Videos
 ##### GET /videos?page=&size=&sort=
 Return JSON of registered video records page.
 **Params:**
 - *page* - page number (from 0, optional, default: page=0)
 - *size* - number of elements per page (optional, default: size=10)
 - *sort* - comma seperated sort list (optional, default: sort=uploadDate,desc&sort=name)
   *To sort the results by more than one property, keep adding as many sort=PROPERTY parameters as you need.*

 **Example request**
 `http://localhost:8080/videos?size=2`